elitesuper/Unity-Sample-Game/README.md

 To modify the Typescript remote procedure calls (RPCs), install Node Package Manager (NPM), run `npm install` and `npx tsc` from the `ServerModules` folder, and restart the server.

-More documentation on working with the Nakama Typescript runtime can be found here: https://heroiclabs.com/docs/runtime-code-typescript-setup/

-### License

-This project source code and documentation is licensed under the [Apache-2 License](https://github.com/heroiclabs/unity-sampleproject/blob/master/LICENSE).
-All images, graphics, and other non-code resources are licensed under [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Please reach out on a GitHub issue if you have any questions.

 All 3rd-party assets and libraries used in this project retain all rights under their respective licenses.